algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Managements/WeeklyReports/Week3.md

 ## Overview

-After finishing the design, we worked more on the different research that we need for the project.
+After finishing the design, we worked more on the different research that we needed for the project.

 ## Accomplishments

 1. Design
-   - The final mock-up version is finished.
+   - The final version of the mock-up is complete.

 2. Research
    - We made a list of dishes that will be in the Web app.
-   - The combination of dish and Wine is found.
+   -  We found combinations of dishes and wines.

 2. Document
    - The Functional Specification was started.